Ellen More: Africans represented in court drama

+Use of black fabrics

 The costume of the "Black Lady" at James IV's tournaments included a black lightweight fabric called "plesance" around her arms.
-Costume used at court in England in this period had some similarities: female courtiers performing in a masque in 1510 covered their arms and faces with a similar black fabric, "lumberdynes, whiche is marveillous thinne, so that the same ladies seem to be nigrost or blacke Mores".
+Costume used at court in England in this period had some similarities: two female courtiers performing in a masque in 1510 covered their arms and faces with a similar black fabric, "lumberdynes, whiche is marveillous thinne, so that the same ladies seem to be nigrost or blacke Mores".
+The revels accounts describe the costume as "moryans" or "morryans" fashion, also noting that the black "lumberdynes" fabric was used to cover heads, necks, faces, and arms.

 At the court of Edward VI of England actors in masques were dressed as "Mores" with long black velvet gloves reaching above the elbow, with bells attached to costumes made from goat's skins.
 Such revels costumes at the English court were designed and made by an Italian artist, Niccolo da Modena.
 He made wigs or "perukes" of hair used by female actors disguised as "Mores".
-The painter William Lyzard worked on the "More's Masque" for Elizabeth I in 1579.
-The use of black sleeves, gloves, and fabrics as part of the costume in Edinburgh has raised some doubt that the vanishing Black Lady was played by an African performer.
+Edward VI dressed as a "Moor" at a Shrovetide masque in 1548.
+Black velvet was for costuming a "Maske of Moores" at the coronation of Elizabeth I, or in her first year of reign, and the painter William Lyzard worked on a "More's Masque" for Elizabeth I in 1579.
+The use of black sleeves, gloves, and fabrics as part of the costume in Edinburgh at the tournaments of James IV has raised some doubt that the vanishing Black Lady was played by an African performer.

+Later court drama and theatre

-A contemporary description of the 1590 Edinburgh event by a Danish observer distinguished between townspeople who wore masks and had had painted legs and arms, and "an absolutely real and native blackamoor".
+A contemporary description of the 1590 Edinburgh event by a Danish observer distinguished between townspeople who wore masks and had painted legs and arms, and "an absolutely real and native blackamoor".
 An African servant at the Scottish court was buried at Falkland in July 1591.
 It is not clear if he was the participant in 1590 Entry of Anne of Denmark.
 An African performer appeared to pull a pageant cart in the Great Hall of Stirling Castle at the baptism feast in August 1594.

 In Shakespeare's Othello, Desdemona recalls her mother's maidservant, a Moorish woman called "Barbary".
 Barbary had lost her love, a man who had lost his mind, and she sang a song of mourning and loss called "Willow".
 The play was performed at Whitehall Palace on 1 November 1604.
 Anne of Denmark and her ladies performed in black face in the Masque of Blackness in the same space on 6 January 1605.
 Kim F. Hall draws attention to The Masque of Blackness and the documented reactions of its audience, in the context of the "growth of actual contact with Africans, Native Americans, and other ethnically different foreigners" and a "collision of the dark lady tradition with the actual African difference encountered in the quest for empire".